machineware-gmbh/vcml/doc/logging.md

 * `vcml::LOG_WARNING`: used for reporting abnormal events, such as missing files or erroneous configurations.
-* `vcml::LOG_INFO`: used for generic info messages, e.g., for printing out the simulation duriation or bus memory maps at the beginning of the simulation.
+* `vcml::LOG_INFO`: used for generic info messages, e.g., for printing out the simulation duration or bus memory maps at the beginning of the simulation.
 * `vcml::LOG_DEBUG`: for printing debug messages
-* `vcml::LOG_TRACE`: lowest priority, used for tracing transactions entering or exiting busses or peripheral components.
+* `vcml::LOG_TRACE`: lowest priority, used for tracing transactions entering or exiting buses or peripheral components.

 Log message output adheres the following format:

 `[<LEVEL> <TIME>] <SOURCE>: <MESSAGE>`

-In this format, `<LEVEL>` refers to the log level and is shortend to its first letter, i.e., `E`, `W`, `I`, `D` or `T`.
+In this format, `<LEVEL>` refers to the log level and is shortened to its first letter, i.e., `E`, `W`, `I`, `D` or `T`.
 After the log level, the current SystemC time is printed with nanosecond resolution.
 One can optionally also print out the current delta cycle after the time stamp by setting